Arezookhalili/Arezookhalili.github.io/_posts/2024-12-08-Estimation-of-Obesity-Levels-based-on-Eating-Habits-and-Physical-Condition.md

 </div>

-## Data Preprocessing
+## 🧹 Data Preprocessing

-In this section, we will perform the following data quality checks to ensure the dataset is clean and ready for analysis:
+In this section, we perform essential data quality checks to prepare the dataset for analysis:

 1. **Check for Missing or Null Values**
-   Identify any missing or null values in the dataset and handle them appropriately (e.g., imputation or removal).
+   Confirm that no values are missing from the dataset.

 2. **Check for Uniqueness in Categories**
-   Verify the uniqueness of categorical data to ensure there are no inconsistencies or redundancies in the categories.
+   Verify the categorical variables contain consistent and non-redundant entries.

 3. **Check for Duplicates**
-   Identify and remove duplicate rows to avoid redundant data that may skew the analysis.
+   Identify and remove duplicate records to ensure data integrity.

 4. **Check for Outliers**
-   Detect and handle outliers in numerical data using statistical methods or visualization techniques (e.g., boxplots, z-scores, or IQR).
+   Detect and assess the impact of outliers on numerical features using statistical and visual methods.

+---

+### 📌 Identify Numerical vs Categorical Columns

 ```python
 num_col = obesity_df_renamed.select_dtypes(include=['float64', 'int64']).columns
 cat_col = obesity_df_renamed.select_dtypes(include=['object']).columns
 ```

-### Missing values or null values
+### ✅ Missing or Null Values

 ```python
 # Find missing values
 obesity_df_renamed.isna().sum()
 ```

     Gender                       0
     Age                          0